Colorado Avalanche: Remaining competitive (2001–2010)

-Decline (2009–2016)

 In the 2009 off-season, the Avalanche named Greg Sherman the new general manager and Joe Sacco the new head coach.
 The following month, top scorer Ryan Smyth was traded to the Los Angeles Kings and Joe Sakic, the only team captain the Avalanche had ever known, retired after 21 seasons in the NHL.
 The Avalanche named Adam Foote as his replacement.
 Sakic's jersey retirement ceremony took place on October 1, 2009, before the season opener at home against the San Jose Sharks where the Avalanche won 5–2.
-The Avalanche started the season off strong until the Olympic break.
-Three Avalanche team members played in Vancouver: Paul Stastny for the United States, Ruslan Salei for Belarus and Peter Budaj for Slovakia.
+The Avalanche started the season off strong until the 2010 Winter Olympics break in Vancouver.
+Three Avalanche team members played in the Winter Olympics – Paul Stastny for the United States, Ruslan Salei for Belarus and Peter Budaj for Slovakia.
 Following the Winter Olympics, the Avalanche struggled but eventually clinched a playoff spot with 95 points on the season, a 26-point improvement from the previous year's effort, and good enough for eighth place in the Western Conference.
-The Avalanche fell in the Western Conference Quarterfinals to the top-seeded San Jose Sharks in six games.
+The Avalanche fell in the conference quarterfinals to the top-seeded San Jose Sharks in six games.

 Stan Kroenke purchased full ownership in the NFL's St. Louis Rams in 2010.
 Since the NFL does not allow its owners to hold majority control of major-league teams in other NFL cities, Kroenke turned over day-to-day control of the Nuggets and Avalanche to his son, Josh, toward the end of 2010.
 Kroenke had to sell his controlling interest in both teams by 2014.

+In 2010, the Avalanche made it to the playoffs but lost in the conference quarterfinals 4–2 against San Jose.
+Joe Sacco finished third in Jack Adams Trophy voting that season.